-Six months ago I decided to apply some simple SEO practices to my blog – and it worked.
+Six months ago I decided to apply six simple SEO practices to my blog – and it worked.

 Every blogger wants to get more blog traffic to either increase site income, or for author bloggers, to find more new readers and potential book buyers.
 I have a foot in both camps, so I can attest to the benefits that simple SEO (Search Engine Optimisation) can bring in gaining organic traffic.

 Like most bloggers, I had it firmly in my mind that regular writing and publishing of new blog posts was how one went about building a blog’s reputation, and with that would come lots of traffic and new site visitors.
 Thankfully, this worked quite well, so I have to say that there was nothing at all wrong with the plan.

 My publishing schedule was three new articles per week, up until I made the decision to concentrate more of my time on learning and applying SEO practices six months ago.
 With that decision made, I reduced my writing schedule to only one new article per week, and it sometimes extended to ten days.

 But I had things to learn, and once I started to understand how SEO worked and how and what I could apply to my blog, my focus moved from writing articles to wanting to know more about SEO practices.
 Now six months down the track, was it all worth it?